8-Ball Pool Rules and Terms | Blatt Billiards

 close up of billiards balls on pool table

 8-ball pool is a classic pool game played on a regulation-size pool table.
-It is played using fifteen numbered balls, numbered from one to fifteen.
+It is played using fifteen numbered balls.
 The balls numbered one through eight are solids, while nine through fifteen are striped.
 You also need a solid white or yellow cue ball, a rack, and pool cue sticks.

 What Is the Object of the Game?